devsecopsmaturitymodel/DevSecOps-MaturityModel/src/assets/Markdown Files/dimensions.md

 There is an abundance of libraries and frameworks implementing secure defaults.
-For frontend development, [ReactJS](https://reactjs.org/) seems to be the latest favourite in the Javascript world.
+For frontend development, [ReactJS](https://reactjs.org/) seems to be the latest favorite in the Javascript world.

 On the database side, there are [ORM](https://sequelize.org/) libraries and [Query Builders](https://github.com/kayak/pypika) for most languages.